 2. Dr. Bronner - Organic Castile Soap Unscented Baby: This stuff can be used for EVERYTHING including baths, soaking clothes and washing hair.
 It is fantastic.
 It seems a little more expensive but a little goes a long way.
 It comes in two sizes – big and fucking huge.
 Around $15 depending on the size.

 3. Vaseline: It's a mixture of mineral oils, paraffin and microcrystalline waxes that has a melting point just above body temperature and it's cheap, cheap.
 You can use it on bums to prevent diaper rash and cheeks to stop chapping in winter.
-Some people aren't big fans because it's not as environmentally friendly as other options, but it's one of those staples that you can't beat if you're on a budget.
+Some people aren't big fans because it's not as environmentally friendly as other options (coconut oil is a fantastic alternative), but it's one of those staples that you can't beat if you're on a budget.
 Around $2

 Note: some of these chairs that were sold between July 2006 and November 2009 from supplier 17389 and a production date 0607-0911(YYMM) need a new safety belt.
 You can see the deets at IKEA here.

-6. Evenflo BabyGo Dash Infant Carrier: I think everyone needs a baby carrier and this one seemed to get really good reviews and you certainly can't beat the price at $15.
-Hopefully the woman strapped to the baby comes with the carrier as well – that would be super helpful too. *Or* I even found to this link to a neat no sew baby wrap.
+6. Infantino Swift Classic Carrier: I think everyone needs a baby carrier and this one seemed to get really good reviews and you certainly can't beat the price at $15.
+[If anyone cries "crotch dangler" you can direct them here.]
+Hopefully the woman strapped to the baby comes with the carrier as well – that would be super helpful. *Or* I even found to this link to a neat no sew baby wrap.

 7. Gerber 5-pack Onsies: Onsies are one of those items that rarely makes it into the hand-me-down piles because they get ratty fast.
 Plus, if the weather is warm, this is all they really need to hang out and sleep in.
 Around $10

-8. Fold n' Store Tub Sling: Sure, I am a big fan of the fancy french bath chair that was whittled by fairies, but this is about $30 cheaper and does pretty much the same thing.
-Now some people skip the bathchair all together and just put their baby on a folded facecloth in about 2" of water in the bath, which will do the job just as well.
+8. Bath Tub/Seat: I prefer the tub to a sling simply because you can still use the tub when they are sitting, but slings are cheaper and great for infants.
+Some people skip the bathchair all together and just put their baby on a folded facecloth in about 2" of water in the bath, which will do the job just as well.
 I was just too twitchy about freestylin' like that so I thought I'd include it in case you were too.
-Around $15
+Around $13 - 20.
+Oh, and here are some tips on how to bathe that newborn too.

-9. Digital Fever Thermometer: At first I had an ear thermometer here because I couldn't figure out how you could take their temperature before they could hold a thermometer in their mouth and after they decided that they aren't too crazy about having something stuck in their bum.
+9. Digital Fever Thermometer: At first I had this cool, infrared thermometer here because I couldn't figure out how you could take their temperature before they could hold a thermometer in their mouth, and after they decided that they aren't too crazy about having something stuck in their bum.
 Well, a wise reader told me you could use an oral thermometer in their armpit and just add a degree for an accurate reading.
 Certainly worth a shot and it's a heck of a lot cheaper.
-Around $5
+Around $10

-10. Bright Starts – Fun On Safari Bouncer: I'm sure there are a few people that say you don't need one of these but this is a bit of a sanity saver.
-If you have other children or pets running around, you may not want to put an infant on the floor and propping them up on the couch has topple-off-head-crack potential, so this is a nice solution to keep them put and give them something to look at.
-Around $19
+10. Bouncer: I'm sure there are a few people that say you don't need one of these but this is a bit of a sanity saver.
+If you have other children or pets running around, you may not want to put an infant on the floor, and propping them up on the couch has topple-off-head-crack potential, so this is a nice solution to keep them put and give them something to look at.
+Around $40 (I should also mention that companies redesign their bouncers quite often so availability is often up and down, just find an inexpensive one you like the look of and go for it.
+Fisher Price and Bright Starts seem to always have consistently great reviews and their price point is good.)

 11. Gerber First Essentials Bottle Set: 5oz - 9 Pack: Even if you are breastfeeding there may be times when you want to have a bottle on hand.
 As long as you're willing to wash them frequently you can't beat just over a dollar a bottle for something that's BPA free.
 Around $10

-12. Costco – Kirkland Signature Baby Wipes - 900 count: Costco will forever piss me off that they charge you to shop at their store, but these wipes are so damn cheap when you need something on the go that it may be worth getting a membership or finding someone that has one already (yeah, stick it to the man). $30
+12. Costco – Kirkland Signature Baby Wipes - 900 count: Costco will forever piss me off that they charge you to shop at their store, but I found these ones on Amazon (yeah, stick it to the man). $30

 13. Luvable Friends Washcloths 12 pack: Use these with some water in lieu of disposable wipes to save some cash and give your baby's bum a break at the same time.
 These are also great for wiping hands, bathtime, or wet in a ziploc for a quick mouth wipe when they decide to eat sand at the park.
 Around $6